mikuichikamikasa/clarity-booking-site/README.md

 - Both English and Turkish speaking clients
 - Adults and couples seeking professional help

-This comprehensive guide provides everything needed to recreate the professional psychotherapy booking website in Lovable with all functionality, content, and design elements preserved.
+This comprehensive guide provides everything needed to recreate the professional psychotherapy booking website with all functionality, content, and design elements preserved.